scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above cantrip.

-#### Minor Image
-*Cantrip*
 ___
-- **Casting Time:** 4 AP
-- **Range:** 10
-- **Duration:** 5 minutes

-You create a small, soundless illusory image no larger than 1 tile at a point within range.
-The image has no physical presence and objects pass through it as if it wasn't there.
-Any creature attempting to see through the illusion must make a perception check against your spellcasting, seeing the illusion for what it is on success.
-A creature that touches or passes through the illusion automatically passes this check.

-Add a proficiency die for every level above cantrip.

-#### Ray of Sickness
-*1st Level*
-___
-- **Casting Time:** 5 AP
-- **Range:** 7
-- **Duration:** instant

-Make a spellcasting roll vs a targets stamina.
-On success the target gains Poison 1 for the next 10 minutes, gaining a level for every crit.

-Add a target for every level above 1st.

-#### Chilling Ray
-*1st Level*
-___
-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** instant
-- **Damage Type:** Cold

-You shoot a chilling beam at up to 3 targets in range.
-Make a spellcasting roll vs the targets Stamina.
-On hit, the target takes 1 wound die and gains Slow 1, or Slow 2 on crit.

-Add a proficiency die for every level above 1st.

-#### Beam of Fire
-*1st Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** Self
-- **Duration:** instant
-- **Damage Type:** Fire

-A blast of fire shoots from your hands, hitting all creatures in a 3x1 beam.
-Make a spellcasting roll vs the targets dexterity.
-On hit the target takes a wound, if you crit the targets take another wound.

-The beam length increases by 1 per level and you add a proficiency die for every level above 1st

-#### Poison Trap
-*1st Level*
-___
-- **Casting Time:** 7 AP
-- **Range:** 5
-- **Duration:** 1 minute
-- **Damage Type:** Poison

-Choose 3 connected tiles in range.
-When a creature starts their turn or enters a tile for the first time they must make a constitution save vs your spellcasting.
-On a fail they take 1 wound.
-On a crit the target is poisoned until the end of their next turn.
-These tiles count as difficult terrain, and last for 1 minute.

-Add a tile for every level above first.

-#### Thunderclap
-*1st Level*
-___
-- **Casting Time:** 5 AP
-- **Range:** Self
-- **Duration:** instant
-- **Damage Type:** Thunder

-A wave of force slams the ground around you, hitting all creatures adjacent to you.
-Make a spellcasting roll vs the targets defense.
-On hit the target takes a wound, and on a crit the target is pushed away 1 tile from you.
-If an object or creature prevents them from moving they instead take a wound.

-Add a proficiency die for every level above first.

-#### Call Lightning
-*1st Level*
-___
-- **Casting Time:** 7 (5) AP
-- **Range:** 10
-- **Duration:** instant
-- **Damage Type:** Lightning

-Call a bolt of lightning to strike a nearby target.
-The target makes a Dexterity save vs your spellcasting.
-On hit they take 1 wound, plus 2 wound dice in damage, and are paralyzed until the end of their next turn on crit.
-If cast in rainy conditions this spell only costs 5 AP.

-Add a proficiency die for every level above first.

 #### Arcane Blasts
 *1st Level*
-___
 - **Casting Time:** 6-8 AP
 - **Range:** 5
 - **Duration:** instant